 A proper plan always helps take out some of the stress related to exams.
-Here’s how you can help your child make an effective study plan.
+Here are some tips to guide your child on how to study effectively for the board exams.

 By Leena Ghosh

 There are three words that are crucial to preparing a study plan for the board exams — planning, planning and some more planning.
 Studying for the boards is not about burning the midnight oil or being cooped up in the study room for hours on end.
 Rather, it is about recognising your child’s strengths and weaknesses, and working on both.

 How to study effectively for exams

 If your child is appearing for his boards this year, do not change your entire schedule in preparation for the upcoming exams.
 Instead, help your child get ready for it by making an effective study plan.
 We help you break down the process and tell you how you can help your child prepare an effective study plan.

 Before making the study timetable

 1. Figure out his strengths and weaknesses: There will be subjects or topics your child will need to put more hours into compared to others.
 Before making the study plan, decide which areas need more work and which don’t and make the plan accordingly.

 2. Plan her schedule: Some children prefer studying in the morning and others prefer doing it at night.
 According to Dr Micheal Breus, author of 'The Power of When' published in 2016, each person has a chronotype – an internal body clock embedded in our brain – that decides the time when we are at our peak, be it for learning or performing a physical activity.
 Understand your child’s schedule and help her decide which subject she wants to focus on at a particular time.
 However, if your child is a night owl make sure you keep a tab on time to ensure she gets enough rest as well.